erietz/.dotfiles/README.md

   programs.
 - On MacOS: `mod` must be `option` (a.k.a. `alt`) since `cmd` is used all over the OS.

+I used to map caps lock to escape for vim but later realize that relearning to use `ctrl-[` for escape is far superior.
+The iPad does not have an escape key for example.
+Have caps lock as control allows much easier access to `ctrl-f`, `ctrl-b`, `ctrl-d`, `ctrl-u`, `ctrl-o`, and `ctrl-i` in vim as well.
+Also its way easier to copy and paste into a terminal not having to stretch your pinky so far.

 # Essential Bindings On Any Window Manager